 Fun things to do in Wales for teenagers

 We understand that finding the perfect activity for your teenager can be a struggle at times.
-But whether they’re an adrenaline junkie, a social media devotee, or a nature lover, we’ve curated a list of fun days out in Wales that your daughter or son is sure to enjoy.
+But whether they’re an adrenaline junkie, a social media devotee, or a nature lover, we’ve curated a list of what to do in Wales that your daughter or son is sure to enjoy.

 Set in the magnificent Conwy Valley in North Wales, Surf Snowdonia is one of the best things to do in Wales for teenagers who enjoy a thrill.
 This 300-metre-long expanse of fresh water is the world’s first inland surf lagoon – where the waves that rise in the centre can reach as high as your head.